Previous Shows include...

 Jumble wants to write a book but he can’t even spell his name.
 Bullied by the fearsome Mrs Fog and sneered at by classmate Claire Cloggs , Jumble feels his dream is hopeless.
 But after spectacularly failing an exam he is sent to see the amazing Dr Jigsaw , who recognises both Jumble’s dyslexia and creative talents, and helps him to find his groove.....

-The Jumble Book, was nominated for Best Children's Event at the Brighton Festival, recieving the following four star review from Paul Levy of www.fringereview.co.uk
+The Jumble Book was nominated for Best Children's Event at the Brighton Festival, recieving the following four star review from www.fringereview.co.uk

 The Jumble Book Anthology